About us and Important Auction Information

 2.2.1 the Introduction, Important Notice and Glossary of the common auction conditions the auction conduct conditions will apply to the extent they are not inconsistent with these conditions or the Option Two auction type;

 2.2.2 upon a successful bid: (a) a sale memorandum will be exchanged.
-However, this sale memorandum: (i) will only set out the particulars of the lot and successful bid; (ii) only amounts to an intention between the Seller and Buyer to enter into a binding legal contract [within 28 days of the buyers solicitor receiving the contract pack (or if that day is not a business day on the next business day), with completion being required within 14 days of the date of the binding contract (or if that day is not a business day on the next business day)] and does not amount to a binding contract between them whereby the Seller is obliged to sell and the Buyer is obliged to buy the lot; (iii) the Seller and the Buyer are both required to use their best endeavours to exchange a binding contract including provisions substantially similar to the spirit of general conditions varied as reasonably required by the Seller and Buyer taking account of the nature of the lot and any reasonable special conditions which any prudent lawyer acting for a Seller would have included prior to the auction in special conditions (had the lot been sold under Option One); (b) the Buyer must pay to us a non-refundable reservation fee of £3000 (in the same manner as a deposit would have been paid for a lot sold under Option One), and: (i) if due to the fault of the Buyer (or the Buyer’s lawyer), exchange of a binding contract does not occur by the relevant date (or such other date agreed in writing between the Seller and the Buyer) the non-refundable deposit is forfeit by the Buyer; (ii) if due to the fault of the Seller (or the Seller’s lawyer), exchange of a binding contract does not occur by the relevant date (or such other date agreed in writing between the Seller and the Buyer) the non-refundable deposit will be returned as soon as reasonably practicable to the Buyer. (c) the Buyer’s lawyer is entitled, before exchange of the binding contract, to raise reasonable relevant enquiries and the Seller must answer these to the best of their knowledge and not delay replying to them.
+However, this sale memorandum: (i) will only set out the particulars of the lot and successful bid; (ii) only amounts to an intention between the Seller and Buyer to enter into a binding legal contract [within *28 days of the buyers solicitor receiving the contract pack (or if that day is not a business day on the next business day), with completion being required within 14 days of the date of the binding contract (or if that day is not a business day on the next business day)] and does not amount to a binding contract between them whereby the Seller is obliged to sell and the Buyer is obliged to buy the lot; (iii) the Seller and the Buyer are both required to use their best endeavours to exchange a binding contract including provisions substantially similar to the spirit of general conditions varied as reasonably required by the Seller and Buyer taking account of the nature of the lot and any reasonable special conditions which any prudent solicitor acting for a Seller would have included prior to the auction in special conditions (had the lot been sold under Option One); (b) the Buyer must pay to us a non-refundable reservation fee of £3000 (in the same manner as a deposit would have been paid for a lot sold under Option One), and: (i) if due to the fault of the Buyer (or the Buyer’s solicitor), exchange of a binding contract does not occur by the relevant date referred to above* (or such other date agreed in writing between the Seller’s solicitor and the Buyer’s solicitor ) the non-refundable deposit is forfeit by the Buyer; (ii) if due to the fault of the Seller (or the Seller’s solicitor), exchange of a binding contract does not occur by the relevant date referred to above* (or such other date agreed in writing between the Seller’s solicitor and the Buyer’s solicitor) the non-refundable deposit will be returned as soon as reasonably practicable to the Buyer.
+In event of an aborted sale Agents Property Auction will retain the buyers £900 (inc Vat) administration fee. (c) the Buyer’s solicitor is entitled, before exchange of the binding contract, to raise reasonable relevant enquiries and the Seller via their solicitor must answer these to the best of their knowledge and not delay replying to them.

 3.General provisions applicable to Sellers and Buyers